REASON AND VALUES EXEMPLIFIED IN GENDER

 that can be seen as represented by a general social acceptance of, or

-indifference to “anything”, as in “artistic”
+indifference to “anything”, as in “artistic” expressions such as represented by Xenofeminism

-[sic], or Del Lagrace Volcano
+[sic], or Del Lagrace Volcano who “interrogates

-who “interrogates the performance of gender on several
+the performance of gender on several levels, especially the performance of

-Catholic Church, that I believe should see of this as a revolt against the
+believe should see of this as a revolt against the “orders of creation” (see

-law and natural theology) and as an exploitation
+natural theology) and as an exploitation of

-of nature, tries to cover the most serious developments in a particular Instruction on Respect
+nature, tries to cover the most serious developments in a particular Instruction on Respect for Human Life and its Origin and on

-, in the middle of controversies with dissident organizations such as SSPX and others.
+with dissident organizations such as SSPX and

-A failure of this “particular instruction” could induce credence to, but not
+others.
+A failure of this “particular instruction” could induce

-easy and for Catholicism convenient interpretation of pope Francis’ reported statement mentioned above: that
+credence to, but not easy and for Catholicism convenient interpretation of pope

-teaching on sexuality adding, superficially and controversially, that its “catechesis on sex is still in
+on sexuality adding, superficially and controversially, that its “catechesis on

-diapers” (see also here).
+(see also here).
 In such a case, perhaps not only the educational catechesis but also

 today’s interpretation and teaching of the original theological knowledge and